hakonschia/reddit-android-client/README.md

 ### Crashlytics

 The application uses [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics/get-started?platform=android) for crash reporting.
-Set up your Firebase projects and add the `google-services.json` file to [/app/app](/app/app)
+Set up your Firebase projects and add the `google-services.json` file to [/app/app](/app/app).
+This can be omitted, but all Firebase references must be removed manually from the code (from Gradle files and [SettingsFragment](/app/app/src/main/java/com/example/hakonsreader/fragments/SettingsFragment.kt)).

 ## Acknowledgements